zhangyichi12/stock_big-data/react/README.md

 ## React Proj
+Get data from socket.io and draw real-time stock data point on the graph.
+You can also watch Youtube video. :)

 ## Setup guide

-1. Install NodeJS.
-2. In the root folder run `npm intall`.
+In the root folder run `npm install`.

 ## Usage
 1. If you have Google Chrome and your `8080` port is not being taken, you can run `npm start` and webpage will pop up.
 Enjoy.